ClickCease Learn how to check any website’s backlinks [For Beginners]

 select a page to see all its linking domains

-5. Click on any of the websites to see all links
+5. Click on any of the websites – how do I find backlinks there?

 Lastly, you want to click on one of the linking websites.
 Doing this will show you all the backlinks from that website to the specific page you selected in the previous step.
 Seeing this is important because one website can link to you from more than one page.